What is Financial Deregistration?

 Can I switch the section of my course?

 If you have block based registration, you will require permission from your Program Coordinator to switch course sections.
 If the request is approved, the Program Coordinator will complete a Student Action Form (SAF) on your behalf.
-SAF requests typically take 24-72 hours to process.
+SAF requests typically take 1-3 business days to process.
 Check MyHumber regularly to see the latest status of your request and pay any outstanding fees as required.

 If you have course based registration, you can make changes directly on MyHumber.